 For now, original artwork can be ordered by contacting Minor directly via Facebook, email, and her website.
-Soon, and we are so thrilled about this, there will be an e-shop, too, where you can order digital prints of some of her favorite pieces.
-(We will keep you posted!)
+Recently, and we are so thrilled about this, she has launched an e-shop, too, where you can order digital prints of some of her favorite pieces.

 “I enjoy drawing portraits of people.
 I can capture the essence and magic they often have no idea they have.” (source: Tina Minor Facebook)

 ULUV GALLERIES & SHOP – FOR THE ADMIRER OF FOLK CRAFTSMANSHIP